Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image88.png)

-#### Task 2: Create SmartFoods Invoice fact tables
+#### Create SmartFoods Invoice fact tables

-The Data that we retrieved in the previous exercise from SmartFoods Transaction API seems to be in a uncommon format for invoices.
+The Data that we retrieved in the previous exercise from SmartFoods Transaction API seems to be in an uncommon format for invoices.
 Usually invoice data has an invoice header and an invoice item lines but for the case of SmartFoods the API is only capable of providing the data in form of line items with repeated invoice header information.